Limited launch: MAY batch, 85% claimed

 How Brain Supplements Are Delivered Matters

 Most brain supplements come in capsules or pills.
 You swallow them, they pass through your stomach acid, get processed by your liver, and whatever survives eventually reaches your bloodstream.
-This process, called first-pass metabolism, destroys a meaningful percentage of the active compounds before they ever reach your brain.
+This process, known as first-pass metabolism, can reduce how much of an active compound ultimately reaches circulation.
 You're paying for 100mg on the label and absorbing a fraction of that.

 Sublingual delivery bypasses this entirely.
 Compounds placed under the tongue absorb directly through the mucous membrane into the bloodstream.
 The result is faster onset and higher bioavailability.

 This is why hospitals use sublingual delivery for medications that need to work quickly.
 Nitroglycerin for chest pain.
 Certain pain medications in emergency settings.
 The same pharmacological principle applies to brain supplements.
-A sublingual pouch delivering 40mg of caffeine can match or outperform a much larger capsule dose simply because more of the active compound actually arrives where it's needed.
+In some cases, a sublingual delivery format may lead to faster onset than a capsule because absorption begins earlier — simply because more of the active compound actually arrives where it's needed.

-The delivery method is the most overlooked variable in brain supplement effectiveness.
+Delivery method is one of the most overlooked factors in how brain supplements work.
 Two products with identical ingredient lists can produce wildly different results based on how those ingredients enter your bloodstream.

 How to Evaluate Any Brain Health Supplement